-‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences – Arrested For Buying Kidney
+‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences, Arrested For Buying Kidney

 Jax Faces Guilt And Jail

-General Hospital spoilers say Dante arrests Jax who submits to the cops since he feels horribly guilty.
+General Hospital spoilers say Dante arrests Jax, who submits to the cops since he feels horribly guilty.
 If only Jax had written Nelle a big check to pay her to skip town to ease his conscience.
-He’s rich and owes her Josslyn’s life, so it’s too bad Jax didn’t try and pay Nelle off when he had the chance.
-Carly feels betrayed over Dante, Jason and Michael feeding Sonny’s rage.
+He’s rich and owes her Josslyn’s life, so it’s too bad Jax didn’t try to pay Nelle off when he had the chance.
+Carly feels betrayed over Dante, Jason, and Michael feeding Sonny’s rage.

-Other recent General Hospital spoilers promise Dante calls in Nelle to make a statement but Nelle has no independent proof – just what Jax showed her.
-But there’s also the fact that Nelle is eager to make amends to Carly so she might not give the cops any ammunition.
+Other recent General Hospital spoilers promise Dante calls in Nelle to make a statement, but Nelle has no independent proof — just what Jax showed her.
+But there’s also the fact that Nelle is eager to make amends to Carly, so she might not give the cops any ammunition.
 Nelle knows Carly and Jax are coupled, so her silence could be a peace offering.

 Will The Charges Against Jax Stick?

-Jax can afford the best legal representation and Nelle is unlikely to be cooperative say General Hospital spoilers so it doesn’t seem likely that anything will happen to him.
-The Port Charles cops might not even have jurisdiction and since Nelle is the injured party, if she declines to press charges, the PCPD is hosed.
+Jax can afford the best legal representation, and Nelle is unlikely to be cooperative, according to General Hospital spoilers, so it doesn’t seem likely that anything will happen to him.
+The Port Charles cops might not even have jurisdiction, and since Nelle is the injured party, if she declines to press charges, the PCPD is hosed.

 When Jax goes free, General Hospital spoilers say Sonny will be furious.
 These events begin on today’s General Hospital and run through the end of the month.
 But given the confirmation that Ingo Rademacher is already gone from GH, it seems that Jax will evade justice thanks to Nelle and will slip out of town for now.